Products of extended binomial coefficients and their partial factorizations: Introduction

-where $\nu_p(a)$ denotes the (additive) $p$-adic valuation of $a$.
-The quantities $\nu_p(\G_n)$ are known to equal an expression $ \Gnu(n,p)$ defined purely in terms of the base $p$ radix expansions of the integers up to $n$, given by
+where $\Gnu(n,b)$ are integers definable in terms of the base $b$ radix expansions of integers up to $n$.
+Specifically,

-where $d_p(n)$ is the sum of the base $p$ digits of $n$ and $S_p(n):=\sum_{j=1}^{n-1}d_p(j)$.
-(See \cite[Theorem 5.1]{DL:20}.)
-The left side of \eqref{eqn:gnu-p} is a nonnegative integer, while examples show the two terms on the right side are sometimes not integers.
-In the paper \cite{DL:20} the first and second authors studied the sizes of partial factorizations of $\G_n$:
+where $d_b(n)$ is the sum of the base $b$ digits of $n$ and $S_b(n):=\sum_{j=1}^{n-1}d_b(j)$.
+The two terms on the right side of \eqref{eqn:gnu-b} are not necessarily integers, they are rational numbers with denominator dividing $b-1$, but their sum is an integer and $\Gnu(n, b)=0$ for $b>n$; see Theorem \ref{thm:nub} below.